 Priorities first, we always stop for some coffee and hot cocoa at Dutch Bros or Human Been to make sure that we are warmed up for the drive.
-At the first sight of snow our kids basically try to crawl out of the window, so when we actually get to our destination they always jump rights out to start the first snowball fight!
+At the first sight of snow our kids basically try to crawl out of the window, so when we actually get to our destination they always jump right out to start the first snowball fight!

 Once we get everyone bundled up, we break out the sleds for the fun to ensue.
-Since we try to get out early in the season the snow is minimal but we always seem to find a spot where there is enough snow for snow fort building and just good old-fashioned butt sliding.
+Since we try to get out early in the season the snow is minimal but we always seem to find a spot where there is enough snow for fort building and just good old-fashioned butt sliding.

 After about an hour of play, we always take a break to cook up some campfire hot dogs and slow cooker chili and to refill our hot chocolates; the adult may even spike ours with schnapps. 😉

-Sometimes we our crew doesn't find "the" tree in our first stop so we will pack things up to head out to look for them One year when we went up Wagner Butte in Talent and were headed up the road to keep looking.
+Sometimes our crew doesn't find "the" tree in our first stop so we will pack things up to head out to look for them One year we went up Wagner Butte in Talent and were heading up the road to keep looking.
 We were in a caravan of five cars and we were bringing up the rear.
 Suddenly, everyone stopped dead in their tracks so we knew that something was up.
 The snow had gotten too deep for regular 4-wheel drive cars so we had to turn around.
 As we went around a corner we ran into a truck whose 4-wheel drive had gone out so we decided to pull over so that Gary could see if he could help.

 It ended up being one of the funnest parts of the trip.
 Since we all had to drive around the trapped vehicle the snow was of course a little deeper.
 So, what do you think happened?
 One of our friends got stuck.
 Now the whole road was impassible and soon there were five more cars piled up behind the trapped cars.
 It sounds like it could be a miserable situation but it really wasn’t.
 It just added to the escapade!
 Fortunately a bunch of guys in a lifted SUV with a tow line came along and bailed everyone out.